Geraldine Ferraro: 1984 vice presidential campaign

-First Senate run and ambassadorship
+Post-1984 election activity and first U.S. Senate run

 Ferraro had relinquished her House seat to run for the vice presidency.
 Her new-found fame led to an appearance in a Diet Pepsi commercial in 1985.
 She published Ferraro: My Story, an account of the campaign with some of her life leading up to it, in November 1985.
 It was a best seller and earned her $1 million.
 She also earned over $300,000 by giving speeches.

 Despite the one-sided national loss in 1984, Ferraro was still viewed as someone with a bright political future.
 Many expected her to run in the 1986 United States Senate election in New York against first-term Republican incumbent Al D'Amato, and during 1985 she did Upstate New York groundwork towards that end.
 A Senate candidacy had been her original plan for her career, before she was named to Mondale's ticket.
 But in December 1985, she said she would not run, due to an ongoing U.S. Justice Department probe on her and her husband's finances stemming from the 1984 campaign revelations.